argoproj/argo-cd/docs/proposals/proxy-extensions.md

 Note that there is an URL configuration per cluster name.
 The cluster name is extracted from the Argo CD cluster secret and must match the field `data.name`.
+In this case the UI must send the header `Argocd-Application-Name` with the full qualified application name (`<namespace>/<application-name>`).

+Example:

+`Argocd-Application-Name: preprod/some-application`

-In this case the UI must send a header with the application name so API Server can check in which cluster it should get the backend URL from.
+With this information, API Server can check in which cluster it should get the backend URL from.
 This will be done by inspecting the Application destination configuration to find the proper cluster name.

 The diagram below shows how Argo CD UI could send the request with the additional header to get the proxy forwarding it to the proper